ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

     you can provide "Id" here to pass this object to the index.

 5. **Insert Only**
-  By default, the transformation script deletes documents before replacing them with new ones.
+   * By default, the transformation script sends the index `_delete_by_query` commands to delete existing documents before replacing them with new ones.
-   * Enable this option to insert new documents without deleting existing ones.
+   * Enabling `Insert Only` prevents the task from sending `_delete_by_query` commands.
+   * Be aware that enabling this option would create a new copy of a document on the index each time the document is modified in RavenDB.

 6. **Add** this index to the list.